ibm-cloud-docs/containers/cs_regions.md

 ![Understanding where your cluster resources reside](/images/region-cluster-resources.png)

-Figure.
 Understanding where your cluster resources reside.